dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/Intro.CloudManager.md

 				<tbody>
 					<tr>
 						<td style="width: 80px;"><img src="images/chaticon.png" /></td>
-						<td>You can initiate a chat session with one of our support specialists by clicking this chat icon that you'll see on Cloud Manager screens.</td>
+						<td>You can initiate a chat session with one of our support specialists by clicking this chat icon, which you'll see on Cloud Manager screens.</td>
 					</tr>
 				</tbody>
 			</table>